EPA takes charge of cleanup in toxic Ohio train derailment

 Officials seeking to avoid the danger of an uncontrolled blast chose to intentionally release and burn toxic vinyl chloride from five rail cars, sending flames and black smoke again billowing high into the sky.
 That left left people questioning the potential health impacts for residents in the area and beyond, even as authorities maintained they were doing their best to protect people.

 Rubinkam reported from northeastern Pennsylvania.
-AP writer Matthew Daly in Washington contributed to this report.
+AP writer Matthew Daly in Washington and Dayton Daily News reporter Kristen Spicker contributed to this report.

 Credit: AP